-Listed in: First Year Seminar, as FYSE-28
+Listed in: Subject-First Year Seminar, as FYSE-28

 One of humankind’s greatest ambitions has been to understand, measure, and control nature, as well as imitate its appearance and harness its powers.
 Scientists and artists labored over millennia to discover what they believed were principles and fundamental truths embedded in natural phenomena.
 Rulers and citizens, masters and servants, scientists, craftsmen, doctors, cartographers, artists and historians traversed landscapes and seascapes.
 They mapped familiar and unfamiliar territories, documented their fauna and flora, wrote descriptions of them, and created microcosms and macrocosms of these spaces for the privileged to possess.